trivago/chapi/README.md

       jobnames              Jobs to add to the index

 ### reset
-Remove jobs from the index
+Remove tasks from the index

 ```Shell
 bin/chapi reset [<jobnames>]...